Drum-Taps: Publishing process

-How to go about getting this work published would prove to be a tedious affair.
-By June 23, 1864, Whitman was on the verge of a mental breakdown and grew to be so terribly ill from all the work he had been doing in the hospitals that he was forced to retire to his home in Brooklyn.
-He managed to declare himself "gradually alleviated, until now I go about pretty much the same as usual" on July 24 and dedicated himself to, at last, publishing his collection of poems.
+By June 23, 1864, Whitman was on the verge of a mental breakdown, and grew so ill from his hospital work that he was forced to retire to his home in Brooklyn.
+He declared himself "gradually alleviated, until now I go about pretty much the same as usual" on July 24 and dedicated himself to publishing.
 "I intend to move heaven & earth to publish my Drum-Taps as soon as I am able to go around", Whitman told his friend and associate William O'Connor.

-He was excessively motivated to get his work out there, but an obstacle had developed.
-Ironically, it was the perception that his past works had been so highly controversial that had now scared off any legitimate publishers from wanting to buy his fresh compilation of poetry.
-If this were to be the case, Whitman explained to O’Connor, “I shall probably try to bring it out myself, stereotype it, & print an edition of 500 – I could sell that number by my own exertions in Brooklyn and New York in three weeks."
-O'Connor was not as confident.
-He was justifiably concerned that a privately published book would not be available to a large scale.
+It was Whitman's perception that his past works had been so highly controversial that he had now scared off any legitimate publishers from wanting to buy his poetry.
+Whitman explained to O’Connor, “I shall probably try to bring it out myself, stereotype it, & print an edition of 500 – I could sell that number by my own exertions in Brooklyn and New York in three weeks."
+O'Connor was concerned that a privately published book would not be available to a large scale.
 It was his desire to have this book cement Whitman's fame.
 He was going to have to wait for this however.

-Whitman's dedication to the hospital remained true as well for he would return to Washington as soon as he was physically fit to.
+Whitman's dedication to the hospital remained true; he would return to Washington as soon as he was physically fit.